 Demonstrate the ability to make friends and share things with friends How to help people who do not have friends.

 Books and stories - Amazing Grace, by Mary

 Hoffman.

 Giraffes Can't Dance

 No, David by David Shannon

 Clark the Shark by Bruce Hale

 - tell in the event of

 experiencing or

 observing

 bullying.

 Show respect by listening to what other people say

 Understand that other people have needs also.

 Consider the value of being a friend and having friends.

 Show a willingness to care for others.

 Recognise the ways their own behaviour affects others.

-Year 1 children helping Year R/nursery - reading a story that they have written or a book.
+Year 1 children helping Year R/nursery - reading a story that they

+have written or a book.

 How do you bounce back?
-What do you think you have been resilient at this term?
+What do you think you have been resilient

+at this term?

 Stories - Cleversticks, by Bernard Ashley,

 Piggybook, by Anthony Browne, Kipper stories, by

 What does Resilience Mean?
 (Read Robert

 the Rose Horse)

 What do you think you try and try at?
 How do you bounce back?

 Discuss who took the mascot home, and why that person was awarded it.

-How can you be resilient in class?
+Discuss who took the mascot home, and why that person was awarded it.
+How can you be •

+resilient in class?
 What does being resilient look like?

-Choose a class picture - democratic vote - to best portray what they think Resilience means.
+Choose a class picture - democratic vote - to best portray what they think Resilience

+means.

+Discuss who took the mascot home, and why that person was awarded it.